Graphs with large total angular resolution: Upper bounds on the number of edges

-\end{proof} The bound of Theorem~\ref{theorem:2n-6} is the best possible in the sense that there are infinitely many graphs with $m=2 n - 6$ and $\operatorname{TAR}(G)>60^{\circ}$.
-Consider for example the layered $8$-gon with two edges in the middle depicted in Fig.~\ref{figure:layered8gon}, which can be generalized to any $n=8k$ with $k \in \mathds{N}$.
-In the full version of this work we present examples for every $n\geq 9$ and also discuss plane drawings of planar graphs.
+The bound of Theorem~\ref{theorem:2n-6} is the best possible in the sense that there are infinitely many graphs with $m=2 n - 6$ edges and $\TAR(G)>60^{\circ}$. \begin{proposition} For every integer $n\geq 17$ there exists a graph $G$ with $n$ vertices and $m=2n-6$ edges such that $\TAR(G)>60^{\circ}$. \end{proposition} \begin{proof}

+Figure~\ref{fig:tightness} illustrates drawings $D$ with $17\leq n \leq 24$ vertices, $m=2n-6$ edges and $\TAR(D)>60^{\circ}$.
+We extend this family of drawings, such that for any number of vertices $n\geq 17$ we have a drawing with $m=2n-6$ edges and $\TAR(D)>60^{\circ}$, by adding layers of 8-cycles as illustrated in Figure~\ref{fig:tight_extension}.